Kanban-Warriors-Organization/KanbanWarriors/README.md

 ## ✅ Features

-KanbanWarriors is packed with features to provide an engaging gameplay experience:
+EcoSplore is packed with features to provide an engaging gameplay experience:

 - [x] **Collect Cards:** Discover and collect a variety of unique digital cards.
 - [x] **GPS Location Integration:** Utilize your device's GPS to find cards and challenges at real-world locations.